InsertIO/cordovaInsert/README.md

 Verify
 ======
-- Within the Insert console, go to your app and create a custom event (say "userLogin").
+- Within the Insert console go to your app and create a custom event (say "userLogin").
-- Create a new insert and under the 'Triggers' tab create a trigger type of custom event.
+- Create a new insert and under the Triggers tab create a trigger type of custom event.
 Select "userLogin" as the event.
 - In your javascript code use the following code to trigger the insert: